matijanaglich/SADF_IEEE_C37.118.2-2011/README.md

 ## **Quick-start documentation**
 - Verify the existence of a C-compiler or similar and install it if needed.
-To check type "mex -setup" into MATLAB Command Window.
+To check this type "mex -setup" into MATLAB Command Window.

 - Edit "SADF_settings.m" file using a text editor or MATLAB Editor by typing "edit SADF_settings.m" in the MATLAB Command Window.
   Set IP address of a PMU/PDC, UDP/TCP protocol used, and device ID of a PMU/PDC.